Feeling Mentally Exhausted?

 This isn't about being lazy or not trying hard enough.
 It's about reaching a point where your mental and emotional resources are depleted.
 Where the constant pressure, demands, and expectations have worn you down.

-Expressing this exhaustion—even anonymously—can help.
-It's a way to acknowledge what you're feeling, to release some of the pressure, and to find connection with others who understand.
+Getting this exhaustion out, even anonymously, can help.
+It's a way to acknowledge what you're feeling and release some of the pressure.

 When You Just Feel Done

 This feeling can be hard to explain to others.
 They might tell you to "take a break" or "just push through" or "it will get better."
-But sometimes you need to express it first—to acknowledge it, to process it, to release it—before you can figure out what comes next.
+But sometimes you need to get it out first, to acknowledge it, to release it, before you can figure out what comes next.

 Anonymous ranting gives you that space.
-You can express feeling done without having to explain yourself or justify it.
-You can share the exhaustion, the overwhelm, the sense of being at capacity—all without worrying about how it will be received.
+You can say you're done without having to explain yourself or justify it.
+You can let out the exhaustion, the overwhelm, the sense of being at capacity, all without worrying about how it will be received.

 You're not giving up.
 You're not failing.
 You're just acknowledging where you are right now, and sometimes that acknowledgment is the first step toward feeling better.